doroshenko-viktor/doroshenko-viktor.github.io/content/blog/javascript/js-dom.md

   // li - 3
   ```

+- `element.insertAdjacentHTML(position, value)` - inserts html content on specified position inside of
+  source element.
+Where `position` may be:

+  - `beforebegin` - before the element.
+In this case source element should have parent.
+  - `afterbegin` - as a first child
+  - `beforeend` - as a last child
+  - `afterend` - after the source element(which should have a parent)

 - `element.style` - object, which contains style css properties, assigned to this element.
   _Important to notice: name of style attribute in js will be transformed to camel case, e.g. `background-color` -> `backgroundColor`_
 - `element.getAttribute(<attribute-name>)` - allows to get html attribute value